Aayman-star/TaskWise/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Updates

+This is a basic task app,which has the following functions at the moment:

+- Add the task
+- Delete the task
+- Check the task
+- Uncheck the task

+The entire application is made with nextjs and typescript,with shadcn used for styling the front-end. the back-end functionality is implemented with rest api in typescript.
+One of the merits of nextjs is the ease of back-end development.since the api folder is housed in the app folder.

+## Database

+Vercel postgres database is used for storing the data.